: Set cookie.

-) or the program will error out and stop.
+for example), or the program will error out and stop.

-You can specify cookie's <expiration> date (as a a string, see get-time
+Cookie's <expiration> date (as a a string, see get-time

 Use "secure" if a secure connection (https) is used, in order to specify this cookie is available only with a secure connection.
+That will be the case if "secure" is used without optional bool expression <secure>, or if <secure> evaluates to true.

 Cookies are commonly used for session maintenance, tracking and other purposes.
 Use get-cookie